It’s hard to believe that it’s only been 10 years since bitcoin was introduced. But what’s happening in 2020 may be the most significant leap forward.

 This budding tech will have lasting effects on the entire financial sphere as it’s integrated into banks, businesses and governments.

-We’ll carefully investigate New Zealand’s growing market and find ways for you to profit through tokens and initial coin offerings.
+We’ll carefully investigate New Zealand’s growing market and find ways for you to profit through initial coin offerings.

 We’re in the longest bull market in US history.
 Volatility is the new normal.
 You just have to get used to it.